ddev/ddev.com/src/content/blog/amd64-on-apple-silicon-ddev.md

   - Guides
 ---

 From time to time, Apple Silicon DDEV users encounter an image or a Node.js package that is not available for the Mac's native architecture (variously called ARM64 or `aarch64`).
-These result in errors like: "Could not open '/lib64/ld-linux-x86-64.so.2': No such file or directory".
+These result in errors like: "Could not open '/lib64/ld-linux-x86-64.so.2': No such file or directory" or "the chromium binary is not available for arm64".

 Emulation of Docker images has been pretty scary and unreliable since the Apple Silicon macs came out, but there is some hope.